The Moravian Online MBA Program Experience

-Program admission requirements include the completion of undergraduate-level business competencies, either prior to matriculation or as part of the program; a student must have a GPA equivalent to 2.8 or higher in the business competencies to graduate.
+Program admission requirements include the completion of undergraduate-level business competencies, either prior to your first course enrollment; a student must have a GPA equivalent to 2.8 or higher in the business competencies to graduate.
 These business competencies must be completed before acceptance:

 What if I haven’t completed these prerequisites yet

 Don't worry if you don't have all the prerequisites completed before you apply!
 Moravian offers Academic Leveling Courses (ALCs) to help get you up to speed before the program starts.
 Interested in completing your ALCs?
 See what courses you’ll need to take or email your Student Experience Mentor, Angelo Fattore, directly.

 To apply to Moravian Graduate’s MBA program, please submit the following:

 - Official Transcripts from all institutions previously attended

 - Professional resume

 - Official GMAT scores - GMAT waived for all 2021 applicants!

 Career success that makes your MBA worth it

 You’ve probably asked yourself this before: “Is an MBA Worth it?”.
 It is when it comes from Moravian.
 And we have the proof to back it up with career statistics, real student success stories, and lifelong access to career services.